potassco/clinguin/docs/clinguin/frontends/TkinterFrontend.rst

 .. admonition:: Examples

     * `Tkinter Examples <https://github.com/krr-up/clinguin/tree/master/examples/tkinter>`_

-One can look up the available elements, with the corresponding attributes and callback actions using:
+You can look up the available elements, with the corresponding attributes and callback actions using:

 .. code-block:: console

     $ clinguin client-server --frontend-syntax

-If one is also interested in what values one might set, one can also look at the full syntax:
+If you are also interested in what values you might set, you can look at the full syntax:

 .. code-block:: console

     $ clinguin client-server --frontend-syntax-full